Five Good Books About AdoptionPosted in Adoption Stories

 “God and Jetfire is a mother’s account of her decision to surrender her son in an open adoption and of their relationship over the twelve years that follow.
 Facing an unplanned pregnancy at twenty-two, Amy Seek and her ex-boyfriend begin an exhaustive search for a family to raise their child.
 They sift through hundreds of “Dear Birth Mother” letters, craft an extensive questionnaire, and interview numerous potential couples.
 Despite the immutability of the surrender, it does little to diminish Seek’s newfound feelings of motherhood.
 Once an ambitious architecture student, she struggles to reconcile her sadness with the hope that she’s done the best for her son, a struggle complicated by her continued, active presence in his life.”

-by Tom LaMarr
+By Tom LaMarr

 They thought it was about time to have a kid.
 No big deal.
 Until it was.
 Then their lives went from fooling around to hormone shots, test tubes, embarrassing doctor visits, and more.
 But there’s no sad, mopey story here.
 Tom LaMarr handles the journey to fatherhood like he handles the rest of life – with enough humor to make even the most stoic wanna-be-dad laugh with recognition.
 Follow this funny father on his quest to become the one thing that eluded him: becoming the someone she calls “Daddy.”

 Bonus!
-One for the kids.
+One Book About Adoption for the Kids.